-Based on their business’s size, type of guests, niche market, the amenities and services they offer and their vision, property management companies must create a list of specific KPIs of their own and keep track of them regularly.
+Based on their business’s size, type of guests, niche market, the amenities and services they offer and their vision, property management companies must create a list of specific KPIs and keep track of them regularly.

 Short-term rental managers must ensure that their chosen KPIs are achievable, measurable, realistic, relevant and time-bound.

-We have compiled a rundown of the most common KPIs for property management companies as a starting point for you to tailor design your own KPIs and success metrics.
+We have compiled a rundown of the most common property management key performance indicators as a starting point for you to tailor-design your own success metrics.

 1. Occupancy Rates